What You Can Do To Make It Better

 Cellular Therapy for Emphysema

-In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood or bone marrow.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+In the case of emphysema, autologous cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood or bone marrow.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are then isolated.
 Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

-It takes a physician with specific training to perform stem cell therapy adequately and safely.
+It takes a physician with specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about ways to relieve your symptoms of emphysema, please contact one of our patient care coordinators today at(800) 729-3065 to schedule a free consultation.